vijays-tikka-masala/was-110-guide/README.md

 # Connecting the WAS-110

+## Directly into SFP NIC Method

+Plug the WAS-110 directly into your SFP NIC (e.g. Intel X520-DA2, Mellanox ConnectX-3, etc.) and set the host IP to 192.168.11.100/24.

 ## SFP Switch Method

 Accessing the WAS-110 via a switch is possible if you have a 10G switch ready to go.